yandex-cloud/docs/en/storage/s3/index.md

 The set of headers depends on the specific request and is described in the documentation for the corresponding request.

-If you use the API directly (without an SDK or apps), you need to generate the `Authorization` header yourself for authenticating requests.
+If you use the {% if lang == "ru" and audience != "internal" %}[API](../../glossary/rest-api.md){% else %}API{% endif %} directly (without an SDK or apps), you need to generate the `Authorization` header yourself for authenticating requests.
 Find out how to do this in the Amazon S3 documentation: [Authenticating Requests (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).

 ### Request URL {#request-url}